-TIMEFRAME RESOURCES CROSS-CUTTING COST Goal 7 (cont.): Preserve the architecturally significant and historic properties and districts in the Town that reflect the range of cultures and historic experiences in Carrboro.
-Strategy 7.3: Assist property owners who seek designation of their property as a National Historic Landmark.
-7.3 a) Continue to provide historic records and other support to property owners seeking historic landmark status such as land record and NC State Housing Preservation Office records. \$ Aff.
-Housing, Econ.
-Sustainability OB Planning 6+ 7.3 b) Provide recognition through plaques and/or online recognition of National Historic Landmarks.
-OB \$ Aff.
-Housing, Econ.
-Sustainability Planning 6+ 7.3 c) Continue the historical marker program adopted by the Town Council on February 5, 2002 and the Historic Carrboro Plaque Program supported by the Town Council on October 21, 2008.
-Aff.
-Housing, Communications OB \$ Planning 6+ $\overline{\Lambda}$ 7.3 c) Explore becoming a Certified Local Government to designate landmarks.
-Planning Aff.
-Housing, Econ.
-Sustainability 6+ OB \$ Goal 8: Plan for future land uses that advance goals and strategies in the comprehensive plan and protect, enhance, and complement the unique character of each area.
+CROSS-CUTTING TIMEFRAME RESOURCES COST Goal 7 (cont.): Preserve the architecturally significant and historic properties and districts in the Town that reflect the range of cultures and historic experiences in Carrboro.
+Strategy 7.3: Assist property owners who seek to nominate their property to the National Register of Historic Places.
+7.3 a) Continue to provide historic records and other support to property owners seeking historic landmark status such as land record and NC State Historic Preservation Office records.
+HCS, Econ.
+Development OB \$ Planning 6+ 7.3 b) Provide recognition through plaques and/or online recognition of National Register.
+OB \$ HCS, Econ.
+Development 6+ Planning 7.3 c) Continue the historical marker program adopted by the Town Council on February 5, 2002 and the Historic Carrboro Plaque Program supported by the Town Council on October 21, 2008.
+HCS, Communications OB \$ Planning 6+ \overline{V} 7.3 c) Explore becoming a Certified Local Government to receive funding and technical assistance from the Federal Historic Preservation Program.
+Planning HCS, Econ.
+Development 6+ OB Goal 8: Plan for future land uses that advance goals and strategies in the comprehensive plan and protect, enhance, and complement the unique character of each area.
 Strategy 8.1 Plan for balanced growth at key nodes and corridors that further goals of the plan.
 The future Land Use Map shows all existing and future land uses.
 Specific changes are identified in Corridor Plans.
 8.1 a) Facilitate small area plans for areas identified for future growth and development, such as along transit corridors and nodes throughout the Town.
-OB \$ Aff.
-Housing, Econ.
-Sustainability 1-5, 6+ Planning 8.1 b) Update the LUO based on recommendations in the comprehensive plan and subsequent small area plans.
-Planning Aff.
-Housing, Econ.
-Sustainability 6+ OB \$
+Planning HCS, Econ.
+Development OB \$ 1-5, 6+ 8.1 b) Update the LUO based on recommendations in the comprehensive plan and subsequent small area plans.
+Planning HCS, Econ.
+Development 6+ OB \$